Boost Your Health with Omega 3 Fatty Acids

 Why are omega 3 fatty acids important?

-Omega 3 fatty acids are polyunsaturated fats that are considered to be one of the world’s healthiest foods.
-It comprises of three types that are extremely useful in almost every segment of health.
+Omega 3 fatty acids are polyunsaturated fats considered one of the world’s healthiest foods.
+It comprises three types that are extremely useful in almost every health segment.
 Below are the few discussed options:

-Alphalinoelic acid (ALA) – It is an essential part of mega 3 fatty acids and has health supporting properties.
-It reduces the risk of heart diseases and helps in maintaining its function.
-It also effectively treats rheumatoid arthritis, multiple sclerosis, diabetes, ulcerative colitis and Crohn’s disease.
-It has been recommended by the nutritional experts that an individual should get 1.1 to 1.6 grams each day of alpha lineolic acid.
+1. Alpha linoleicacid (ALA) – ALA is an essential part of omega 3 fatty acids and has health-supporting properties.
+It is found in plants, animals, plankton, and marine species.
+This is one of the most common omega 3 fatty acids in the Western diet.ALA reduces the risk of heart disease and helps in maintaining its function.
+It also effectively treats rheumatoid arthritis, multiple sclerosis, diabetes, and ulcerative colitis and improves brain health.
+The nutritional experts have recommended that an individual should get 1.1 to 1.6 grams daily of alpha-linolenic acid.

-Eicosanoid – It is an oxygenated product of 20 long chain of the poly unsaturated fatty acid that prominently controls the bodily functions such as inflammation, immunity and handles the messengers in the central nervous system.
-It has four elements comprises of Prostaglandins, leukotrienes, thromboxanes and prostacyclines.
+2. Eicosapentaenoic acid (EPA) – EPA produces Eicosanoids that play a role in many physiological systems.
+It is also called omega 3 EPA.
+It is an oxygenated product of 20 long polyunsaturated fatty acid chains that prominently controls bodily functions such as inflammation and immunity and handles the messengers in the central nervous system.
+It has four elements: Prostaglandins, leukotrienes, thromboxanes, and prostacyclines.
+Check out the EPA supplement to protect heart health.

-Docosahexanoic acid (DHA) – It is a major structural fat present in the brain and retina.
-This is a key ingredient of heart, brain and retina.
-This fat is present in more than 90% in the brain and retina.
-It has a vital role in the development of brain, heart and eye.
-It has a major role in decreasing the blood thickness and reduces the triglyceride levels.
+3. Docosahexaenoic acid (DHA or (omega 3 DHA) – It is a major structural fat present in the brain and retina.
+This is a key ingredient of the heart, brain, and retina.
+This fat is present in over 90% of the brain and retina.
+It is vital in developing the brain, heart, and eye.
+It has a major role in decreasing blood thickness and reducing triglyceride levels.
+All three ingredients make omega 3 fatty acids a boon to human health.
+It promises to increase the lifespan as it decreases the chances of acquiring life-threatening diseases.

 What are the nutritional perks of omega 3 fatty acids?